Peter Dowding: Premier

-An opinion poll released in April 1988 found that 48% of those surveyed had no opinion on Dowding's performance.
+An opinion poll released in April 1988 found that 48 percent of those surveyed had no opinion on Dowding's performance.
 In an effort to increase his profile, the Labor Party ran a television advertisement campaign, Dowding released a comprehensive development strategy, and he adopted a higher profile when dealing with an industrial dispute.
-Polls in May and June showed that his profile had risen, with the undecided people falling to 22%.
-Those who rated him as "good" rose from 13% in April to 22% in June, those who rated him as "fair" rose from 33% to 50%, and those who rated him as "poor" stayed steady at 6%.
+Polls in May and June showed that his profile had risen, with the undecided people falling to 22 percent.
+Those who rated him as "good" rose from 13 percent in April to 22 percent in June, those who rated him as "fair" rose from 33 percent to 50 percent, and those who rated him as "poor" stayed steady at 6 percent.

 Although the Labor Government was quite popular at the time, the WA Inc scandal was starting to surface.
 The stock market crashed in October 1987, which spelled trouble for some of the government's private investments.
 The Rothwells merchant bank went into liquidation in November 1988.
 Dowding said the government could lose up to $100 million from the bank's collapse, however opposition frontbencher Bill Hassell said it would cost the government $400 million.
 The opposition ruled out blocking supply though.
 In November, the Labor Party paid for a two-minute prime time television commercial where Dowding made a speech promising that no more taxpayer money would be spent on Rothwells.

-Additionally, the government was under fire after the Teachers' Credit Society donated $5,000 to the Labor Party in April 1987 after receiving an extension on a loan from the R & I Bank, a state-owned bank.
+Additionally, the government was under fire after the Teachers' Credit Society donated $5,000 to the Labor Party in April 1987 after receiving an extension on a loan from the R&I Bank, a state-owned bank.
 The donation was given back soon afterwards.

-In the 1988–89 state budget, there was 23% more spending on education and 26% more spending on police.
-This meant 1000 more police officers within three years, as well as 500 more teachers and 250 support staff for schools.
+In the 1988–89 state budget, there was 23 percent more spending on education and 26 percent more spending on police.
+This meant one thousand more police officers within three years, as well as five hundred more teachers and 250 support staff for schools.
 This was in response to a 1988 national survey which showed that Western Australia had the largest classes in Australia.
-66% of junior secondary classes had more than 25 students, and 36% had more than 30 students.
-The budget also included the release of 2000 state housing homes for sale, and the promise to build an electric railway line to Joondalup at a cost of $124 million.
+66 percent of junior secondary classes had more than 25 students, and 36 percent had more than 30 students.
+The budget also included the release of two thousand state housing homes for sale, and the promise to build an electric railway line to Joondalup at a cost of $124 million.

-At the 1989 state election, the Labor Party had a primary vote swing of 10.5% against it, and a two-party-preferred swing of 6.5% against it.
+At the 1989 state election, the Labor Party had a primary vote swing of 10.5 percent against it, and a two-party-preferred swing of 6.5 percent against it.
 Despite this, the party only lost one net seat in the Legislative Assembly, as the largest swings occurred in safe Labor seats and marginal seats generally had smaller swings.
 Labor's 31 seats out of 57 were enough for a majority.
-Following the election, Dowding reshuffled his cabinet, removing himself from being the treasurer and the minister for productivity.
+Following the election, Dowding reshuffled his cabinet, relinquishing his position as treasurer and the minister for productivity.